 While part one gives a high-level and quantitative overview of NYC Housing Connect, part two hones in on the application experiences of our Northwest Bronx residents.
 The discrepancies between neighborhood need and lottery availability manifest into a long and arduous Housing Connect process for most.
 UNHP surveyed our Resource Center program users and volunteers on what applying through the years has been like and if they are optimistic about gaining affordable housing through the lottery.

-Part 3 - Housing Connect from a Community-Based Developers Point of View ( TBD)
+For a Future Post - Housing Connect from a Community-Based Developers Point of View

-Part three of the series focuses on a new development in NYC Housing Connect: the addition and listing of re-rental units in the lottery system.
+UNHP hopes to reflect on the new way that NYC Housing Connect is being used by NYC based on our current experience with existing affordable housing properties in our portfolio.
+NYC HPD has begun using Housing Connect to rent up publicly supported re-rental units in the lottery system.
 Previously, Housing Connect only had newly-constructed units in its system.
 However, developers that have new regulatory agreements with the city must now list their vacancies with the lottery.
 While the change opens up more units for New Yorkers, this new process of re-renting has been frustrating for UNHP as a community-based housing developer.
-UNHP Director of Real Estate Brendan Mitchell shares with the authors his re-rental experience and how the process can be made better for nonprofit developers.
+UNHP will share how that process has been working as we begin our first re-rentals via Housing Connect in 2022.